Arc’teryx Thorium AR

 |Arc'teryx Cerium LT Hoody||$379||9.9 oz.||850-fill down & Coreloft||3 oz. & 80/100 g/m2||10D|

-The Thorium AR Hoody sits just below the Cerium LT (lightweight) Hoody in Arc’teryx’s down jacket lineup, and the two share many commonalities (see our in-depth review of the Cerium LT here).
-Using similar mixtures of synthetic Coreloft and goose down, both jackets provide solid warmth and reasonable weather protection.
-However, the Cerium LT Hoody is 5 ounces lighter at 9.9 ounces and more packable than the Thorium AR.
+The Thorium AR Hoody sits just below the Cerium LT and new Agrium in Arc’teryx’s down jacket lineup, and the three share many commonalities, including the use of synthetic and down insulation for solid warmth and reasonable weather protection.
+Starting with the Cerium LT Hoody, it’s the lightest of the bunch at 9.9 ounces (5 oz. lighter than the Thorium) and also the most packable.
 But despite its higher-quality 850-fill down (the Thorium has 750-fill), the Cerium offers less warmth overall.
 Further, the 10-denier nylon face fabric is noticeably less durable and more prone to snags and tears than the 30-denier Thorium.
 And finally, the Cerium LT has a much trimmer fit compared to the Thorium that allowed me to layer however I wanted.
-All things considered, the Cerium LT is the backcountry champ while the Thorium AR has the advantage in terms of versatility
+All things considered, the Cerium LT is the backcountry champ while the Thorium AR has the advantage in terms of versatility.

 Another favorite in my closet is the Feathered Friends Eos Down Jacket.
 Filled with 2.8 ounces of industry-leading 900-fill down and clocking in at just 9 ounces, the Eos is impressively warm for its weight.
 However, its lack of synthetic fill in moisture-prone areas and streamlined Pertex Quantum shell don’t offer the same wet-weather performance as the loft-retaining fill of the Thorium AR.
 Further, its 12Dx20D face fabric is less robust than the burlier 30-denier Thorium (this does help it pack down much smaller, however).
 In the end, for multiday backpacking trips, I’d opt for the $14-pricier Eos for its impressive warmth-to-weight ratio and throw on a shell if any weather moves in.
 However, for daily wear and backcountry ski trips where added durability and weather protection are worth the weight, I’ll grab the Thorium.